HarunHashim/HarunHashim/README.md

 I’m continuing to develop my embedded systems knowledge, especially where embedded components interact with larger software platforms.
 Long term, I want to contribute to reliable and scalable systems where low latency, efficient communication, and strong architecture matter.

 What I enjoy most is breaking down a complicated problem, getting the individual pieces working, and then connecting them to create a complete system.

+Having fun while at it.